-A red 'Hanes' t-shirt size large, Pabele Das 'description on padifferent than actual item".
+A red 'Hanes' t-shirt size large, labeled as "description on package if different than actual item".

-11.3.9 The following statement is to be used in Correreports.
+11.3.9 The following statement is to be used in CODIS search reports.

-A routine search of the between +' State/Natrional DNA Index System identified a match between the DNA profile previously obtained from item # (See Report dated...) and a known sample which is wid to have been collected from Name (Offender ID#) Convicted offender samples are not considered to be evidentiary; therefore, comission of a known reference sample from Name is necessary for verification of this match.
+A routine search of the State/National DNA Index System identified a match between the DNA profile previously obtained from item #(See Report dated...) and a known sample, which is said to have been collected from Name (Offender ID#).
+Convicted Offender samples are not considered to be evidentiary; therefore, submission of a known reference sample from Name is necessary for verification of this match.

-11.3.10 It should be noted that the statements (in either the Forensic Biology Screening or DNA Reports) regarding evidence examination, testing and conclusions are not allinclusive.
+11.3.10It should be noted that the statements (in either the Forensic Biology Screening or DNA Reports) regarding Property of Idaho of the Document Document of Idaho of the Document Documen evidence examination, testing and conclusions are not allinclusive.
 There may be situations for which none of these statements is optimal.
-Portions of statements may also be combined as needed.
+Portions of statements may